mikelmh025/Minghao-web-page/_pages/about.md

 News
 ======

 [2024 Winter] [Publication] Human and AI perceptual differences in image classification errors accpeted to AAAI25.
+(First Author)

+[2024 Summer] [Industury] Research intern at Meta at Sausalito, California.

 [2024 Spring] [Mentorship] The undergraduate research team I led won the 2024 the DEANS' CHANCELLOR'S UNDERGRADUATE RESEARCH AWARD.
 (Less than 3% of selection rate)